Find Affordable College Courses

 On average, plant sciences graduates from Iowa State take out $19,690 in student loans while working on their degree.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.

-Read full report on Plant Sciences at Iowa State University
+Full Plant Sciences at Iowa State University Report

-You’ll be in good company if you decide to attend University of Nebraska - Lincoln.
-It ranked #3 on our 2023 Best Plant Sciences Schools in the Plains States Region list.
-UNL is a fairly large public school located in the large city of Lincoln.
+You’ll join some of the best and brightest minds around you if you attend University of Nebraska - Lincoln.
+The school came in at #3 on this year’s Best Plant Sciences Schools in the Plains States Region list.
+UNL is a very large public school located in the large city of Lincoln.

 After completing their degree, plant sciences graduates from UNL carry an average student debtload of $20,500.
 This translates to an average monthly loan payment of $155, based on a 10-year repayment plan.